varaprasadz-boop/EDGEIT24_2025/replit.md

 # EDGEIT24 - B2B IT Marketplace

 ## Overview
 EDGEIT24 is a B2B marketplace platform connecting businesses with IT service vendors.
-It facilitates project posting, competitive bidding, and comprehensive project lifecycle management, including payments and deliverables.
-The platform aims to streamline the process of acquiring and providing IT services, enhancing efficiency and transparency in the B2B IT sector.
+It enables project posting, competitive bidding, and comprehensive project lifecycle management, including payments and deliverables.
+The platform aims to streamline the acquisition and provision of IT services, enhancing efficiency and transparency in the B2B IT sector.

 ## User Preferences
 Preferred communication style: Simple, everyday language.